 When someone is arrested, a specific series of events follows.
-The police must follow certain legal procedures during and after the actual arrest process.
+The police must follow certain legal procedures during and after the actual arrest process in order to comply with your legal and constitutional rights.
 An arrest occurs when police take you into custody and is complete the moment you, as the suspect, are no longer free to walk away from the arresting officer.

 Learning of Your Rights During an Arrest